AbiNash1017/AbiNash1017/README.md

 ---

 ### 🌟 About Me
-🎓 Pursuing a Master's degree in Computer Applications at Amrita Vishwa Vidyapeetham, specializing in AI & Data Science<br>🛜 Give me the task, and I'll handle the tech stuff.<br>👨🏻‍💻 I'm super passionate and dedicated to always learning and trying new things!<br>🖥️ I'm all about building cool projects and trying out new tech!<br>🎮 When I'm not coding, you'll probably find me gaming, binging anime, or talking about the newest tech!
+🎓 Pursuing a Master's degree in Computer Applications at Amrita Vishwa Vidyapeetham, specializing in AI & Data Science.<br>🛜 Give me the task, and I'll handle the tech stuff.<br>👨🏻‍💻 I'm super passionate and dedicated to always learning and trying new things!<br>🖥️ I'm all about building cool projects and trying out new tech!<br>🎮 When I'm not coding, you'll probably find me gaming, binging anime, or talking about the newest tech!
 ###

 <div align="center">